Documentation

 4. The px-per-unit ratio is stored and used by all measurement tools.

 Tip: Calibrate separately for each PDF if drawings use different scales.
+The calibration is stored per-session.

 Linear Measure